syntaxseed/terminalfaker/README.md

 An extensible pseudo-terminal in Javascript.

 ## What's this?
-Terminal Faker is a Javascript terminal emulation for use in the browser.
+Terminal Faker is a Javascript, Linux-like terminal simulation for use in the browser.
 Originally forked from AVGP/Terminal.js.

 There is a [live demo here](https://syntaxseed.github.io/terminalfaker/).

 You can do a bunch of things with it:

-- Create a CLI-style API interface that runs in the browser
+- Create a CLI-style API interface that runs in the browser.
-- Create a remote terminal emulator for something that exposes an interface in a browser-consumable way (CORS, Websocket, WebRTC, ...)
+- Create a remote terminal emulator for something that exposes an interface in a browser-consumable way (CORS, Websocket, WebRTC, ...).
-- Create a text-based adventure game in the browser
+- Create a text-based adventure game in the browser.
-- whatever you can come up with, where a command line interface is useful.
+- Whatever you can come up with, where a command line interface is useful.

 ## How do I use it?
 It's really easy:

-1. You include the ``terminal.css`` and ``terminal.js`` files and have a container element (e.g. a div) with a child element holding a contenteditable element of class ``input`` and another span with the actual prompt line you wanna display.
+1. You include the ``terminal.css`` and ``terminal.js`` files and have a container element (e.g. a div) with a child element holding a contenteditable element of class ``input`` and another span of class ``prompt`` with the actual prompt line you want to display.
-2. You create an object with methods that will be your commands (see below for the details of how this works)
+2. You create an object with methods that will be your commands (see below for the details of how this works).
-3. Call terminal.init and pass the container element and your commands object - **Ready to roll!**
+3. Call terminal.init and pass the container element, your commands object, and a callback which creates the custom prompt. - **Ready to roll!**

 Here's a minimal example: